Kyungki/Turtlebot_UNL/Notes/Phase_1/17-Fiducial_Markers.md

 ## Fiducial Markers
-Fiducial markers can function as identifies for robots, rooms, and objects, as well as serve tasks in augmented reality and 3d mapping.
+Fiducial markers can function as identifiers for robots, rooms, and objects, as well as serve tasks in augmented reality and 3d mapping.
 AprilTags are a visual fiducial system that takes tags created from an ordinary printer.
 The AprilTag software can compute the 3D position, orientation, and identity of tags relative to the camera's viewpoint.

 ## Prequisites